exakat/php-dictionary/dictionary/polyfill.ini.rst

 The term polyfill is a combination of poly, meaning many, and fill, meaning to provide what's missing.
 Essentially, a polyfill fills in the missing functionality by replicating the behavior of the modern feature using JavaScript or other technologies, allowing developers to write code using modern APIs and standards without worrying about compatibility with older browsers.

-There are polyfills for PHP version, for specific extensions, in case they are not compiled with PHP or component versions.
+There are polyfills for PHP versions, for specific extensions, in case they are not compiled with PHP or component versions.

 There are polyfills available in packagist, like the family of packages ``symfony/polyfill-*``, or manually coded in the sources.